 There seems to be a slew of rumors (and myths) of why Walmart has put the brakes on RV’s and other large vehicles parking overnight in their lots.
 One of those much-talked-about-myths is RV owners are treating this lotdocking like a campground.
-Well, that’s not entirely true.
+Well, that may be true but there’s more to it than that.

 Look, we all know RVers spend big wads of cash at Walmart; buying anything and everything under the sun from food and beer to RV and automotive supplies.
 But seriously, does making a simple purchase entitle an RV owner to park overnight in their parking lot for free?